Nigeria

 ANALYSIS:

-Violence between herders and farmers has increased over the past decade as population growth has led to an expansion of the area dedicated to farming, leaving less land available for open grazing by nomads’ cattle.
-In the Middle Belt states, competition over land use is particularly intractable as the fault lines between farmers and herders often overlap with ethnic and religious divisions.
-Climate change and increasing desertification in the north has also exacerbated tensions as the loss of grazing land has driven many Fulani Muslim herdsmen southward into areas farmed by settled communities that are predominantly Christian.
-While armed bandit groups are motivated largely by criminal motives, many bandits are ethnic Fulani and prey on settled farming communities, exacerbating existing ethnic tensions.
-The Boko Haram insurgency in the northeast has compounded these challenges by driving herders into the Middle Belt.
+Violence between herders and farmers has increased over the past two decades as population growth and agricultural expansion have reduced available grazing land.
+Climate change and desertification in the north have pushed herders into traditional farming areas, intensifying competition over land use, particularly in the Middle Belt, where these tensions often overlap with ethnic and religious divisions, with settled farming communities being predominantly Christian and herding communities predominantly Fulani Muslim.
+While armed bandit groups are driven largely by criminal motives, many bandits are ethnic Fulani and prey on farming communities, exacerbating existing ethnic tensions.
+Boko Haram’s insurgency in the northeast has further compounded these challenges by driving herders into the Middle Belt.

 RISK ASSESSMENT:

-• Patterns of violence against civilians, or members of an identifiable group based on their ethnicity or religion, as well as their property, livelihoods and cultural or religious symbols.
+• Patterns of violence against civilians, or members of an identifiable group based on their ethnicity or religion, as well as their property and livelihoods.

 • Climate and weather extremes causing increased competition over and exploitation of scarce resources.